zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 ### [2] Create an Application Load Balancer

-Update the script above to create an application load balancer and load balance HTTP requests to the created 2 instances.
+Create an application load balancer and load balance HTTP requests to the created 2 instances.
 Note that the v2 of the ELB interface below should be used:

 ```
 client = boto3.client('elbv2')